stencila/stencila/docs/languages/python/README.md

 ## Functions

-Stencila functions can be implemented using Javascript.
-To match Stencila's call semantics with Javascript's it is necessary to set the `pars` property on the Javascript function
+Stencila functions can be implemented using Python.